rkweehinzmann/user-documentation/docs/operator-guide/index.md

 Getting SciCat up and running at your site should be rather straight forward for a test deployment.
 However turning into a production ready system may involve some more work, because different existing systems will need to be interfaced to SciCat.

-We highlight the core systems, backend and frontend, its features, configurations, and what else one could do to fully exploit all of SciCat's capabilities.
+How to ingest metadata, set SciCat up to deploy it is best covered by understanding its core systems, backend and frontend, its features, configurations, and what else one could do to fully exploit all of SciCat's capabilities.

+SciCat consists of a backend application, that is connected to the database - a MongoDB - and a frontend client exposing database content through a GUI to a user.
+At large scale facilities SciCat handles about 30 PB of data.

 ## Features